 Moving to Kuwait

-Part of the explanation is obviously the country’s economic prosperity and the career perspectives it offers.
-Many expatriates in Kuwait were attracted by the comparably high salaries and the fact that there are no taxes to be paid.
+Part of the explanation is tied to the country’s economic prosperity and the career prospects it offers.
+Many expatriates moving to Kuwait are attracted by the high salaries that compare well to international standards.
+The fact that there are no taxes to be paid does not hurt either.